cnlohr/cnhardware/README.md

 | Pressure Sensor | 902690 |
 | Liquid Level Sensor | 902690 |
 | Oxygen Sensor | 902790 |

+* 8473.30 -> The board must be used in conjunction with a programmable machine (under HTS section 8471), in that it must: 1. store processing programs 2. be freely programmable by the user 3. must perform computations for users and 4. execute without human intervention.

 Also, another friend mentioned 8537.10.9170 is a common entry for general purpose circuit boards for controlling things.
 So may want to look into that if appropriate for your uses.
 Note: This has a 27% Tarriff at least in Oct, 2024